Whiter2020/BTL_HPB_Group12/README.md

 ## Running the System
 1. Start the Server + Driver
-   The driver automatically launches the FastAPI WebSocket server: python server/driver.py
+   The driver automatically launches the FastAPI WebSocket server:
+   `python3 server/driver.py`
   This does:
 - Starts Uvicorn in the background
 - Waits for WebSocket clients